Anthony-T-N/Smart_Scan_Pattern_Extractor-URL_Builder/README.md

 - Employs [CURL](https://curl.se/) to download a temporary copy of "server.ini" called "temp.ini".
 - A copy of "temp.ini" is created with the [Server] section commented out as instructed on step 10 in Trend Micro's [instructions](https://success.trendmicro.com/solution/000243463-Performing-a-manual-pattern-update-for-an-OfficeScan-Apex-One-server).
-- Creates the necessary folders.
-Renames root folder with current date (YYYY-MM-DD).
-Example:
+- Creates the necessary folders and renames root folder with current date (YYYY-MM-DD).
+Example of directory structure:
 YYYY-MM-DD\update\pattern\icrc
+- Reads every line of the "temp.ini" file to identify line containing "[Server]".
+All lines below are commented out (";" added before all lines).
+New file containing commented out lines outputted as "server.ini", with previous file "temp.ini" removed.
-- Reads every line of the "temp.ini" file to identify for any lines containing the phrase "icrc".
+- Reads every line of the "server.ini" file to identify for any lines containing the phrase "icrc".
 - Once idenfitied, the line is stored as a string and spliced accordingly.
 Example:
 1) -> P.48020000.Merge.1= | pattern/icrc/ioth_1674300.1674500 | ,1674300,2063
 2) -> http://osce14-p.activeupdate.trendmicro.com/activeupdate/ + pattern/icrc/ioth_1674300.1674500